-All students are to maintain a work journal/diary tracking hours, tasks, milestones or other important notes or dates.
+All students are to maintain a work journal or logbook in which hours, tasks, milestones or other important notes or dates.
 This document must be hand written and will be subject to periodic review by the instructor and/or teaching assistant, prior to its submission at the end of the term.
 The frequency and length of entries in the journal must be consistent with the work executed and reflect properly the purpose of the journal - to assist in the executing and organizing of future activities while preserving present and past actions for reference and record.
 One should avoid superfluous writing, detailed notes, or vague structure, aim to have entries that are concise, consistent and accurate.
 Note that typically, journal entries are made at the end of each day and not on-the-fly unless circumstances require it.
 A minimum of one and maximum of two organized hand written pages per week should convey all the necessary information.
+Additional guidelines for keeping an engineering logbook are illustrated below.